arpitbbhayani/articles/blogs/ts-smoothing.md

 The pseudocode above computes the optimal window size that maximizes the Kurtosis and in turn ensuring that the smoothened plot has a heavy tail, making anomalies and aberrations stand out.

-Finding the true optimal window size (that maximizes Kurtosis) is not always a good idea, because doing so can totally distort the plot leading to heavy information loss.
-Hence a better way to do it is by finding local optimal by pre-defining the limits for the window, which actually depends on the kind of data.
+Finding the global optimal window size, that maximizes Kurtosis, is not always a good idea, because doing so can totally distort the plot leading to heavy information loss.
+A better way is to find local optimum within pre-defined limits; for example, optimal point for window size between 10 and 40.
+These limits totally depend on the data at hand.
+Doing this not only leads to smooth plot that highlights anomalies but also converges the computation to a local optimum much quicker.

 # References